eciggaar/chatbot-lab/README.md

 ![Imported workspace][12]

-2. On the Intents tab (see above screenshot), select **Create new** and add the following intent name: `turn_on`.
+2. On the Intents tab, select **Create new** and add the following intent name: `turn_on`.
 This intent indicates that the user wants to turn on an appliance -- such as the car's radio, airco or headlights.

 ![Workspace intents][5]